Fredericksburg in the Texas Hill Country AVA: Viticulture

 Fredericksburg and the surrounding area were settled by German immigrants in the nineteenth century.
-These settlers were the first to cultivate grapevines in the Texas Hill Country.
+These settlers were the first to successfully cultivate grapevines in the Hill Country region harvesting the native Mustang grape to produce wines.
 The appellation is over 200 mi from the Gulf of Mexico, and feels little effect from the hot, humid, coastal winds.
+The Hill Country region is resident to over 100 wineries and vineyards with Fredericksburg the epicenter of Texas Wine Country and the state's premier enotourism destination.
+Its wineries have been producing award-winning vintages earning international recognition.